State guide

 - a single fast drive with no anchor stop

-- a page that treats Charleston, Georgetown, and Myrtle Beach as the same kind of stop
+- a drive that treats Charleston, Georgetown, and Myrtle Beach as the same kind of stop

-- a commerce dump detached from real stop decisions
+- a string of bookings detached from real stop decisions

 Current South Carolina anchors